A serious senior man listens attentively as a mid adult male bank employee explains the bank's mobile app.

 Steps in utilizing the backdoor Roth IRA strategy

-2. Open a Roth IRA with a financial institution.
+• Open a Roth IRA with a financial institution.
 Please note some financial institutions may require you to open both a traditional and a Roth IRA with them (the same financial institution) to complete a Roth conversion.

 Understand the impacts

 After-tax nondeductible contributions that are converted are not taxable.
-However, if you have one or more SEP, SIMPLE or traditional IRA with earnings, previously deducted contributions or other taxable amounts, the converted amounts will be deemed to be taken pro-rata from those amounts and contributions for which a deduction was not taken.
-This is why the backdoor Roth strategy may work best if you don’t have any IRAs with earnings, previously deducted contributions or other taxable amounts.
+However, if you have one or more SEP, SIMPLE or traditional IRA with earnings, previously deducted contributions or other taxable amounts, the converted amounts will be taken pro-rata from those amounts and contributions for which a deduction was not taken.
+This is why a backdoor Roth strategy may work best if you don’t have any IRAs with earnings, previously deducted contributions or other taxable amounts.
 Let’s look at a few scenarios to help illustrate this:

-Scenario A: All after-tax nondeductible money across all of your SEP, SIMPLE and traditional IRAs
+Scenario A: All after-tax nondeductible money across all of your SEP, SIMPLE and traditional IRAs.

-Example 1: You make an after-tax nondeductible contribution of $7,000 to a traditional IRA and shortly after (i.e., before the assets earn anything or earn a minimal amount) convert the assets to a Roth IRA.
+Example One: You make an after-tax nondeductible contribution of $7,000 to a traditional IRA and shortly after (i.e., before the assets earn anything or earn a minimal amount) convert the assets to a Roth IRA.
 Since the original $7,000 contribution was nondeductible, little or no tax may be due on the conversion.

-Scenario B: Mix of earnings/previously deducted contributions/other taxable amounts and nondeductible dollars across your SEP, SIMPLE and traditional IRAs
+Scenario B: Mix of earnings/previously deducted contributions/other taxable amounts and nondeductible dollars across your SEP, SIMPLE and traditional IRAs.

-Example 2: You make an after-tax nondeductible contribution of $7,000 to a traditional IRA and invest the money.
+Example Two: You make an after-tax nondeductible contribution of $7,000 to a traditional IRA and invest the money.
 A week later, your IRA is worth $7,075 and you convert the assets to a Roth.
 The $75 gain will be included in your taxable income that year.

-Example 3: You have a $50,000 traditional IRA funded with previously deducted contributions.
+Example Three: You have a $50,000 traditional IRA funded with previously deducted contributions.
 You make a $7,000 after-tax nondeductible contribution to a new traditional IRA that you just opened.
 You now have $57,000 in traditional IRAs.
 Then, assuming there are no further earnings, you do a Roth conversion for $7,000.
 Roughly 87.7% of the converted amount – just over $6,140 – is taxable, because $50,000 of the $57,000 is subject to taxation ($50,000 ÷ $57,000 is roughly 87.7%).
 So instead of being tax-free, this conversion would add about $6,140 to your taxable income for the year.

-As these examples illustrate, this backdoor strategy of funding a Roth IRA may not make sense for you if you already have one or more SEP, SIMPLE or traditional IRA with earnings, previously deducted contributions and other taxable amounts (including rollovers from 401(k)s).
+As these examples illustrate, this backdoor strategy of funding a Roth IRA may not make sense for you if you already have one or more SEP, SIMPLE or traditional IRA with earnings, previously deducted contributions and other taxable amounts, including rollovers from 401(k)s.
 This is because you will likely owe some tax when you convert the traditional IRA to the Roth IRA since part of the conversion would be treated as coming from those amounts.

 If the ordinary income tax due when you convert (if any) is paid from the converted funds, less money will be available to grow in the tax-favored Roth IRA.
 Also, using converted funds to pay the tax could mean you would need to pay the 10% early withdrawal penalty on those amounts.
 The tax and penalty together could cause the cost of conversion to outweigh the benefits of future tax-free withdrawals.
 So, you should think about whether it makes sense to use non-IRA funds to pay any ordinary income tax due as a result of the conversion.